found a new home!

 for one too.
 Find a pet to adopt.

-Here is what her foster family had to say about Bette:
+Here is what his foster mom had to say about Alex:

-If you would like to make Bette part of your family, please visit our website at http://uglymutts.com and submit an application for consideration.
+If you think Alex would be a good choice for your family, please visit our website at http://uglymutts.com and submit an application for consideration.